Cuba's Fidel Castro, who defied US for 50 years, dies at 90

 ---

-Associated Press writer Michael Weissenstein reported this story in Havana and Peter Orsi reported from Mexico City.
-AP writer Anita Snow in Mexico City and AP news researcher Rhonda Shafner in New York contributed to this report.
+Associated Press writer Anita Snow in Mexico City and AP news researcher Rhonda Shafner in New York contributed to this report.

 ---